Jaye Muller: Musical career

 Born in East Berlin, Muller (then Müller) left East Germany for Paris, France in May 1990 after the fall of the Berlin Wall, but prior to German unification.
 Muller’s mother encouraged Jaye early on to take up music, in the form of classic guitar.
 She sent him to a local music school.
-Soon, Muller decided to also take up drums, bass and electric guitar.
-Before leaving East Germany, Muller played as drummer in the East Berlin underground bands kleinkariert and later in die anderen in the mid-1980s.
+Soon, Muller decided to also take up drums, bass, electric guitar and keyboards.
+Before leaving East Germany, Muller played as drummer in the East Berlin underground bands kleinkariert and later in the cult band die anderen in the late-1980s.
+Muller released his first solo album under the name J. just after the fall of the Berlin Wall, still under the East-German state record label AMIGA.
 In March 1992, he signed a contract with PolyGram in Paris, France.

 Later that year, he used some of the money from this contract to start the weekly newsletter Germany Alert, which chronicled neo-Nazi activity and warned of human rights abuses in Germany at the time.
 Muller was nominated for the Reebok Human Right Award for this work.
-In 1992, J. was the victim of a home invasion and robbery by three thugs in his apartment.
+In 1992, J. was the victim of an armed home invasion and robbery by three thugs in his apartment.
 The robbers stole everything they could find pertaining to J.'s music, but no valuables.
 As of January 1993, the identities of the robbers were still unknown, but J. suspected they were neo-Nazis.